coleifer/peewee/docs/peewee/asyncio.rst

       The query is bound to this database before executing.
 The convenience methods (:meth:`get`, :meth:`list`, :meth:`scalar`, :meth:`count` and
       :meth:`exists`) execute the query against whatever database it is already bound to.
-Queries bound to an async database can equivalently be executed with :meth:`BaseQuery.aexecute`:
+Queries bound to an async database can also be executed with :meth:`BaseQuery.aexecute` (``await query.aexecute()``),
-      ``await query.aexecute()``.
+      which executes against the bound database without modifying the binding.

    .. method:: get(query)
       :async: